Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Analysis/ShowInteractiveViewshedInAnalysisOverlay/readme.md

 ## How to use the sample

 The sample loads with a viewshed analysis initialized from an elevation raster covering the Isle of Arran, Scotland.
 Transparent green shows the area visible from the observer position, and grey shows the non-visible areas.
-Tap on the map to move the observer position and see the viewshed from the tapped location.
+Move the observer position by clicking and dragging over the island to interactively evaluate the viewshed result and display it in the analysis overlay.
+Alternatively, tap on the map to see the viewshed from the tapped location.
 Use the control panel to explore how the viewshed analysis results change when adjusting the observer elevation, target height, maximum radius, field of view, heading and elevation sampling interval.
 As you move the observer and update the viewshed parameters, the analysis overlay refreshes to show the evaluated viewshed result.

 ## How it works